Wizard Performance Graph

 You get the Wizard Watch Morning Movers file by…

-First clicking on WIZARD PLUS FILES dd/mm/yy in the right hand panel of the Wizard Plus screen.
+First clicking on WIZARD FILES dd/mm/yy in the right hand panel of the Wizard screen.

 Wizard Watch Morning Movers appear under the ALL MEETINGS option, not an individual race meeting.